cs3org/wopiserver/README.md

 3. Run Reva according to <https://reva.link/docs/tutorials/share-tutorial/> (ie up until step 4 in the instructions).
 4. Go to the test folder `cd test`
-5. Run the tests: `WOPI_STORAGE=cs3 python3 test/test_storageiface.py`
+5. Run the tests: `WOPI_STORAGE=cs3 python3 test_storageiface.py`

 ### Test against an Eos endpoint:

 1. Make sure your Eos instance is configured to accept connections from WOPI as a privileged gateway
+2. Go to the test folder `cd test`
-2. Configure `wopiserver-test.conf` according to your Eos setup.
+3. Configure `wopiserver-test.conf` according to your Eos setup.
 The provided defaults are valid at CERN.
-3. Run the tests: `WOPI_STORAGE=xroot python3 test/test_storageiface.py`
+4. Run the tests: `WOPI_STORAGE=xroot python3 test_storageiface.py`